 Population projections-typically available from the state demographer's office-are also extremely useful and can be used to project the population of older adults.

-The demographic assessment is a useful tool to identify population growth. areas of high public transportation demand, and required modes of transportation.
+tool to identify population growth, areas of high public transportation demand, and required modes of transportation.